Answers to frequently asked questions

 How does ROPKA differ from other relief organisations?

-In Nepal former beneficiaries make up part of the ROKPA workforce.
+In Nepal for example, former beneficiaries make up part of the ROKPA workforce.
 Thanks to their own experiences they know the needs of the people they work with and therefore play an invaluable role in project implementation.

 ROKPA president Lea Wyler and her team of experts travel for several months each year to personally review and promote ROKPA projects.
 A small team of permanent employees at the ROKPA headquarters in Zurich, together with numerous volunteers, is responsible for project administration and reporting to the donors.